LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

   the same matrix, the data groups are specified by a distributed integer vector (This is useful e.g. for computing per-cluster statistics, in which case the integer vector should assign individual data entries to clusters.)
-- [`dcount`](@ref) counts the numbers of ocurrences of items in an integer vector, similar to e.g. R function `tabulate`
+- [`dcount`](@ref) counts the numbers of occurrences of items in an integer vector, similar to e.g. R function `tabulate`
 - [`dcount_buckets`](@ref) does the same per groups
 - [`dscale`](@ref) scales the selected columns to mean 0 and standard deviation 1
-- [`dmedian`](@ref) computes a median of the selected columns of the dataset (The computation is done using an approximative iterative algorithm in time `O(n*iters)`, which scales even to really large datasets.
+- [`dmedian`](@ref) computes a median of the selected columns of the dataset (The computation is done using an approximate iterative algorithm in time `O(n*iters)`, which scales even to really large datasets.
 The precision of the result increases by roughly 1 bit per iteration, the default is 20 iterations.)